-Degree Only registration indicates that all requirements for your degree have been met prior to the start of the term that your degree will be awarded.
-This means your final oral exam must be completed prior to the start of the semester.
+Degree Only registration indicates that all requirements for a student's degree have been met prior to the start of the term that the degree will be awarded.
+This means that the student's final oral exam must be completed prior to the start of the semester.

-If you choose to register for one of these options, please see the receptionist in BRWN 2100 for the Registrar's Form 23.
-You will be required to have approval from your major professor, the Graduate Chair, and the Graduate Dean.
+If a student chooses to register for one of these options, he/she needs to see the receptionist in BRWN 2100 for the Registrar's Form 23.
+The student will be required to have approval from his/her major professor, the Graduate Chair, and the Graduate Dean.
 With the appropriate signatures the form must be taken to the Graduate School Office in Young Graduate House.
 They will process the registration request from their office.